Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 Consider using WAF w/ App Gateway for Layer 7 communication and DDOS protection for the hub and spoke networks

 ![wafappgw.png](./images/wafappgw.png)

+## Next Steps

+For next steps on how to implement an end-to-end AVS Landing Zone network architecture, head to [Implementation Options](Implementation-Options.md) to review prerequisites and deployment options.